-Social Media for Local Businesses: Tips to Stay Virtually Connected While Socially Distant
+Social Media for Local Businesses: Staying Virtually Connected While Socially Distant

 Social media’s low cost, robust analytics, targeting capabilities and ease of use have made this digital channel a popular advertising option for small businesses—especially now, when those businesses are strapped for cash and looking for affordable ways to connect with their audience.